xgmitt00-220814/Type1toUnicode/README.md

 ```
 Type1toUnicode -p ABCD.PDF -f multi_ascii.json -v
 ```
 Note that Type1toUnicode always tries to fix the files, even when you use the -v argument.
 Therefore, it also generates the output files every time you run it.
 It's designed to automatically overwrite them, so you don't need to delete them manually.
 After the initial run, you need to check the (verbose) logs.
-Real-world documents usually contain fonts of varying types and encodings, sometimes dozens of them.
-Without going into unnecessary technical details (yet), you may encounter several cases:
+Real-world documents usually contain fonts of varying types and encodings, sometimes there are dozens of them.
+Type1toUnicode analyzes every font and logs ones it's unable to repair for whatever reason.
+Without going into unnecessary technical details, you may encounter several cases:

-1. If the script completely repaired all fonts, only the final statistic will appear in the log and it will say "0 fonts skipped, 0 fonts repaired partially".
-In other words, only fonts that have some sort of problem get mentioned in the log.
+1. If the script didn't encounter any problems, only the final statistic will appear in the log and it will say "0 fonts skipped, 0 fonts repaired partially, XX font repaired completely".
+That's very rare, however.

 2. Lines "no matching mapping name found in JSON file -> skipping" mean the script could repair such fonts, but it couldn't find proper mapping section in the JSON file.
 You need to create such a section, or rename existing one.